 OddsJam doesn’t make it easy to round your stakes in their calculator as I mentioned earlier, which is one of the easiest ways to blend in as a regular punter.

-OddsJam have three separate pricing plans:
+OddsJam have two separate pricing plans:

 All pricing is in US dollars and you can get 2 months free by committing to a yearly rather than monthly subscription.